23 Best Restaurants in Hell’s Kitchen, NYC in 2025

 What to Order

-This spot may not be on your radar yet, but it’s still one of the best restaurants in Hell’s Kitchen.
-Ariana Afghan is a family-owned spot specializing in food from Afghanistan.
-If you’re new to Afghani food and you want an affordable meal, it’s the place for you.
+This spot may not be on your radar yet, but after visiting, you’ll quickly realize it’s one of the best restaurants in Hell’s Kitchen.
+The family-owned Ariana Afghan Kebab Restaurant specializes in authentic Afghan cuisine.
+If you’re new to Afghan food and you want an affordable meal, it’s the place for you.

 The Vibe

-It’s a small restaurant that feels homey and warm.
+It’s a small restaurant in Hell’s Kitchen that feels homey and warm.
 You can tell it’s family-owned and that the family puts a lot of love into what they do.
 You’ll feel welcome.

 What to Order

-Try one of their famous shish kebabs.
-They have lamb, beef and chicken.
+Try one of the famous shish kebabs.
+You can choose between lamb, beef and chicken.
 If you eat meat-free, don’t worry: There are plenty of vegetarian options as well.

 17. Marseille

 Looking for the best restaurant in Hell’s Kitchen for French cuisine?
-Try Marseille.
+Then you need to try Marseille.
 This well-known brasserie has been in business for almost two decades and is loved by locals and tourists alike.
-It’s excellent at any time but is one of the best restaurants in Hell’s Kitchen for brunch.
+It’s excellent at any time, but is one of the best restaurants in Hell’s Kitchen for brunch.

 The Vibe